lukso-network/LIPs/LIPs/lip-27.md

 ## Simple Summary

-LIP-27 introduces a standard for creating Token Bound Profiles (TBA) using LSP8 Identifiable Digital Assets and Universal Profiles (LSP0) on the Lukso blockchain.
+LIP-27 introduces a standard for creating Token Bound Profiles (TBP) using LSP8 Identifiable Digital Assets and Universal Profiles (LSP0) on the Lukso blockchain.
 This proposal allows each LSP8 token to be associated with a Universal Profile, enabling token-based ownership and interactions.

 ## Abstract